Racer159/jackal/docs/3-create-a-zarf-package/4-zarf-schema.md

 &nbsp;
 <blockquote>

-**Description:** The minimum version of Zarf that does not have breaking package structure changes
+**Description:** The minimum version of Jackal that does not have breaking package structure changes

 |          |          |
 | -------- | -------- |